 - Hocus Pocus Villain Spectacular: 7:40 pm (October only), 8:35 pm, 10:45 pm, midnight

 - Cadaver Dans: 7 pm, 7:45 pm, 8:30 pm, 9:50 pm, 10:30 pm

 A Note about Characters

 Character meet and greets at Mickey’s Not-So-Scary Halloween Party are something of feast or famine.
 Or, really, eat-up-your-whole-night or delightful.

 The hot-ticket characters require hours of waiting, and they take frequent breaks.
 If you’re absolutely set on meeting one, you’ll need to line up well before the party actually starts, and you’ll need to be okay with dedicating most of your party to waiting for them.
-Who are these popular characters?
-Jack and Sally, Elvis Stitch, and Pooh and friends.
-As an example of what your night look like if you absolutely must meet Elvis Stitch, for example, I present this real-life scenario that required over 2 hours of waiting:
+Who are the most popular characters?
+Jack and Sally, and the Seven Dwarfs.
+As an example of what your night look like if you absolutely must meet Jack and Sally, for example, I present this real-life scenario that required over 4 hours of waiting:

 - Entered the park at 4 pm, when party guests are eligible to enter.

-- Got in line for Elvis Stitch at 6:42 pm
+- Got in line for Jack & Sally immediately

 On the other end of the character spectrum is the location at Mad Tea Party.
 At this one spot, there are FIVE different characters that rotate in and out.
 For example, the Queen of Hearts will be closer to the Tomorrowland shrubs and Alice and the Mad Hatter will be nearer Pooh – all at the same time.

 With party tickets, you can enter Magic Kingdom as early as 4 pm.
 And you should enter as early as possible if you want to ride some attractions before the Halloween festivities get started.
 To that end, the following would be a reasonable way to spend the afternoon: